Domains and Event Structures for Fusions: Introduction

 We also show that, in the same way as prime algebraic domains/prime event structures are exactly what is needed for Petri nets/linear graph rewriting systems, weak prime algebraic domains/connected event structures are exactly what is needed for non-linear graph rewriting systems: each rewriting system maps to a connected event structure and conversely each connected event structure arises as the semantics of some rewriting system.
 This supports the adequateness of weak prime algebraic domains and connected event structures as semantics structures for formalisms with fusions.

-Interestingly, we can also show that the category of general unstable event structures~\cite{Win:ES} coreflects into our category of weak prime algebraic domains.
+Interestingly, we can also show that the category of general event structures~\cite{Win:ES} coreflects into our category of weak prime algebraic domains.
 Therefore our notion of weak prime algebraic domain can be seen as a novel characterisation of the partial order of configurations of such event structures that is alternative to those based on intervals in~\cite{Winskel:phd,Dro:ESD}.
 It represents a natural generalisation of the one for prime event structures, with irreducibles (instead of primes) having a tight connection with events.
-The correspondence is established at a categorical level, as a coreflection of categories: to the best of our knowledge, this had not been done before in the literature.
+The correspondence is established, at a categorical level, as a coreflection of categories: to the best of our knowledge, this {has} not been done before in the literature.

-As mentioned above, weak prime domains satisfy the same condition as those of stable event structures but only up to an equivalence on irreducibles.
-This suggests the possibility of viewing unstable event structures as stable ones up to some equivalence on events.
-We show how this can be formalised leading to a set up that is closely related to the framework devised in~\cite{win2017}, further establishing a correspondence between unstable event structures and stable ones with equivalence.
+As mentioned above, weak prime domains, corresponding to possibly unstable event structures, satisfy the same conditions as prime domains, corresponding to stable event structures, up to an equivalence on irreducibles.
+This suggests the possibility of viewing unstable event structures as stable ones up to an equivalence on events.
+We show how this can be formalised with a set up closely related to the framework of prime event structures with equivalence recently devised in~\cite{win2017,VismeW19}.